wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 There is of course a caveat with runtime binding: if you call a method name incorrectly you wont find out until it runs, so type and test carefully! ;-)

-The dotnetcoreDynamicJSON_RPC class has been tested with the Bitcoin daemon (bitcoind) and Elements daemon (elementsd) but there is no reason it can't be pointed at any similar daemon, such as Blockstream's [c-lightning](https://github.com/ElementsProject/lightning).
-I'll test this next when I have finished the examples and documentation for Bitcoin and Elements.
+The dotnetcoreDynamicJSON_RPC class has been tested with the Bitcoin daemon (bitcoind) and Elements daemon (elementsd) but there is no reason it can't be pointed at any similar RPC enabled daemon.

 ### Example